iandow/stashorizer/README.md

 KAFKA_REST_URL=http://nodea:8082/topics/%2Fapps%2Fstashorizer%3Amentions
 ```

 You'll need to link your Google Cloud certificate to container.
-I do that by coping my json cert file to `~/certs/` and mapping directory that to the container as a docker volume, like this:
+I do that by copying my json cert file to `~/certs/` and mapping directory that to the container as a docker volume, like this:

 ```
 docker pull iandow/stashorizer